KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 #### Tutorial Objectives

 The primary aim is to give the developer direct engagement with Antara module development, with a focus on the CryptoConditions aspects.
-By understanding validation, the developer should be more able to grasp the broad potential of the Antara framework.
+This process will give the developer a better grasp of the broad potential of the Antara framework.

 Furthermore, in the process of completing this tutorial the developer will learn how the Antara code directories are organized.